- Home to LMIC

 Adding them all together

-In the final step of estimating labor supply, the 'unemployed,' the 'underemployed' and the 'discouraged worker' estimates are added together.
+In the final step of estimating labor supply, the 'unemployed,' the 'employed but willing to change jobs' and the 'discouraged worker' estimates are added together.
 Here is an example of the final calculation of labor supply for Beadle County.

 |Discouraged Workers||=||Labor Supply

 *Discouraged workers are a subset of persons marginally attached to the labor force.
 The marginally attached are those persons not in the labor force who want and are available for work, and who have looked for a job sometime in the prior 12 months, but were not counted as unemployed because they had not searched for work in the four weeks preceding the survey.
 Among the marginally attached, discouraged workers were not currently looking for work specifically because they believed no jobs were available for them or there were none for which they would qualify.
 The statewide discouraged worker estimate is derived from unpublished data gathered through the Current Population Survey (CPS) conducted by the U.S. Census Bureau.
 These estimates, particularly labor force data for smaller states, are subject to rather large sampling error.